-We did not incur research and development expenses during the year ended June 30, 2022 or the three months ended September 30, 2022 as we focused on establishing our 25,000 square foot manufacturing and research facilities, pursuing the approval of our Dealer's Licence from Health Canada, organizing and staffing our company and developing our business strategy.
+We did not incur research and development expenses during the year ended June 30, 2021 and 2022 as we focused on establishing our 25,000 square foot manufacturing and research facilities, pursuing the approval of our Dealer's Licence from Health Canada, organizing and staffing our company and developing our business strategy.
 We expect to routinely incur significant research and development expenses over the next several years we develop pharmaceutical-grade psychotropic products, including advancements in existing API production and formulation projects, as well as in IP and critical patent capture programs.
 The process of researching and developing psychotropic compounds and APIs is costly and time-consuming.
 Our research and developments costs may vary significantly based on, and our actual probability of commercial success for our psychedelic products may be affected by, a variety of factors, including, without limitation: